 What happens to the postbac programs now?

-They are now making liars of the postbac programs.
-What is the point of going to postbac programs now?
-(Unless you are a career changer and haven’t had many or any sciences in your undergrad years)
+AACOMAS is now making liars of the postbac programs.
+What is the point of going to a postbac program now?
+(It still makes sense if you are a career changer and haven’t had many or any sciences in your undergrad years.)

 What’s next?
 What do you do now?